codersforcauses/django-nextjs-template/README.md

 ## Get started

 0. Activate the dev container in VSCode
+1. Create a copy of `.env.local.example` found in the `client` folder and name it `.env.local`
-1. `cd server` then run `poetry install`
+2. `cd server` then run `poetry install`
-2. Run `chmod +x dev.sh`
+3. Run `chmod +x dev.sh`
-3. Start the backend with `./dev.sh`, you'll get a popup in VSCode telling you to open it in a browser (might be `localhost:8001`)
+4. Start the backend with `./dev.sh`, you'll get a popup in VSCode telling you to open it in a browser (might be `localhost:8001`)
-4. In a new terminal, `cd client`
+5. In a new terminal, `cd client`
-5. Install deps, `npm install`
+6. Install deps, `npm install`
-6. Run the frontend `npm run dev`
+7. Run the frontend `npm run dev`
-7. Click the popup that shows in the bottom right of VSCode to open it in a browser (might be `localhost:3001`)
+8. Click the popup that shows in the bottom right of VSCode to open it in a browser (might be `localhost:3001`)